Provider Hormone Therapy Training:

 This is just one of many examples of why providers seeking to offer BHRT to their patients should undergo hormone replacement certification from a reputable hormone therapy training company like SottoPelle.

 With thousands of research articles on the topic of hormone replacement, it is literally impossible for individual hormone therapy providers to keep up on every study.
-SottoPelle provider hormone therapy training ensures that you and your practice always have the latest and most relevant data at your fingertips to ensure the most accurate and effective hormone dosing and ongoing management.
+However, SottoPelle provider hormone therapy training ensures that you and your practice always have the latest and most relevant data at your fingertips to ensure the most accurate and effective hormone dosing and ongoing management.

 SottoPelle® hormone therapy training is based on science with forty years of HRT expertise, and 30 years of pellet therapy … with proven results!